 Implementing a Logging Function involves setting up and managing systems to record events and activities in an IT environment for auditing, security monitoring, and compliance purposes.

-- Logging helps organizations detect security incidents, troubleshoot issues, and maintain accountability.
+Thank you for reading this post, don't forget to subscribe!- Logging helps organizations detect security incidents, troubleshoot issues, and maintain accountability.

 Key Considerations for Implementing a Logging Function: